BIZARRE TWISTS IN “THE INTERVIEW” SONY MOVIE SAGA

 Then suddenly, practically overnight, that same country – North Korea – gains tremendous technological capabilities.
 It brings to its knees one of the world’s most savvy high tech multinationals – SONY.
 The company capitulates unconditionally, canceling a $44 million-film without as much as a whimper.

 Sound like a plot of a fantastical movie?
-That’s what I told Elizabeth over breakfast on Dec 18 after I first learned about this cyber attack.
+That’s what I thought on Dec 18 after I first learned about this cyber attack.

 Amazingly, it was not a movie script. it all turned out to be true.
 SONY surrendered unconditionally and agreed to take a $44 million hit in order to appease the powerful hackers.